Contents

 SDS Section 1: Identification

-• Product identifier on label and any other common names by which chemical is known
+• Product identifier on labels and any other common names by which a chemical is known

 • Name, address, and phone number of the manufacturer, importer, or other responsible party, plus their emergency phone number